Plumbing & HVAC

 Average Cost Estimates

-- Complex Relocation: Moving a water heater to a different part of the house, requiring extensive plumbing and electrical work, can cost between $600 and $1,500 or more.
+• Complex Relocation: Moving a water heater to another part of the house needs a lot of plumbing and electrical work.
+This can cost between $600 and $1,500 or more.

 Additional Costs to Consider

-- New Plumbing Lines: Installing new water lines or gas pipes can add $500 to $1,000 to the total cost.
+• New Plumbing Lines: Installing new water lines or gas pipes can add $500 to $1,000 to the total cost.
+You may also want to budget for water heater supply line replacement while the plumber is already on-site.

 Cost-Saving Tips